 It takes a while to get used to a pot filler’s double valves, which will likely leak over your cooktop.
 A pot filler leak is worse than a regular sink faucet with a drain directly underneath it.
 Water from leaking pot fillers can ruin your range, wall, and floor.

 2. TOUGH TO CLEAN

 You can scrub and rinse your regular kitchen faucet easily over the sink.
 The pot filler is more challenging since it’s more exposed to smoke, heat, and grease from the pots and pans on the stove.
 This can tarnish the finishing, and grime may collect on the pot filler joints.

 The pot filler design might also make it difficult to clean because it reaches around the valves and over the stovetop.

 The pot filler is one of those kitchen luxuries you can never really appreciate until you try it, and then you can’t imagine cooking without it.
-When planning your kitchen renovation, always put pot filler in the scope of work during the design stage.
+When planning your kitchen renovation, always put a pot filler faucet in the scope of work during the design stage.

-This accessory may be just the element you need to elevate your kitchen design, save you the hassle of moving heavy pots or help you close that deal if you’re selling your home.
+This accessory may be just the element you need to elevate your kitchen design, save you the hassle of moving heavy pots, or help you close that deal if you’re selling your home.
 With so many pot filler designs available today, you’re sure to find one to match your budget and taste.

 If you need help professional help deciding if a pot filler is right for your kitchen renovation NYKB is here to guide you with all your kitchen & bathroom remodeling needs.
 No matter what kind of faucets you choose, we will bring our expertise and 20 years of experience to your home.
 And we won’t leave until you are 100% satisfied with your renovation!
 Contact us to book your free consultation.